hainworldhq/hain-whitepaper/README.md

 A structured documentation repository for the **Hybrid AI Native** framework.

-This repository contains the first organized narrative and reference materials for HAIN, including concept definition, framework structure, public entry points, and future whitepaper expansion.
+This repository contains the first organized narrative and reference materials for HAIN, including concept definition, framework structure, public entry points, working principles, system landscape interpretation, and future whitepaper expansion.

 ---